TACC/SyncMeTool/README.md

 # SyncMeTool
 The SyncMeTool package contains the program ``syncMe``.
-This is a combination of a shell script and a lua program.
+The purpose is to loop over git repos and sync them with the remote repos.
+This allows you to easily check the status of all repos and pull from the remote repos with one command for each rather than manually cd'ing to each repo and checking the status or pulling from ``origin``.

-The purpose of ``syncMe`` is to loop over git repos and sync them with the remote repos.
+This command is a combination of a shell script and a lua program.

 ## To install

-   1. Check out this repo
+   1. Clone this repo.

    2. Add the repo's bin directory to your path.
-For example if you check out this repo into ~/w/SyncMeTool then add ~/w/SyncMeTool/bin to your path
+For example if you check out this repo into ~/w/SyncMeTool then add ~/w/SyncMeTool/bin to your path.

 ## To use